-We are grateful to the following Broadcom staff who helped us understand their hardware and designed and implemented the proposed changes: Mohan Kalkunte, Bruce Kwan, Puneet Agarwal, Ashvin Lakshmikantha, Martin Weetman and Jim McKeon.
+We are grateful to the following Broadcom staff who explained their hardware and designed and implemented the proposed changes: Mohan Kalkunte, Bruce Kwan, Puneet Agarwal, Ashvin Lakshmikantha, Martin Weetman and Jim McKeon.
 We are also grateful to Michael Menth of Tübingen University for his useful review comments.